JinyangWang27/ichingpy/README.md

 3. performing divination based on the I-Ching (TODO)
 4. arithmetic operations on Heavenly Stems and Earthly Branches (干支)

+A few implementations are in Chinese, as the author is not satisfied with their current translation.
+In the future, both Chinese and English will be supported.

 ## Installation